Welcome to Ash class in Year 6! It's your final year at Burnopfield Primary and we've so much to look forward to.

 Year 6 can be challenging at times but with the right attitude you will all be amazing and achieve to the best of your ability!
 All I ask you to bring with you is a smile, a positive attitude and your growth mindset to keep persevering if things get tough!

-I'm Mr Robertshaw the class teacher and maths lead in school so I obviously love everything maths and everything mathematical.
+I'm Mr Robertshaw the assistant headteacher and maths lead in school so I obviously love everything maths and everything mathematical.
 But there are a few things you might not know.
 I have been teaching now for 10 years in 5 different schools.
-And started my teaching career as a teaching assistant when I finished university but have actually worked in schools for 15 years doing many different jobs- sports coaching was my first job in a school.
+I started my teaching career as a teaching assistant when I finished university but have actually worked in schools for 15 years where I started as a sport coach.

 Outside of school I play cricket in the summer which has always been a huge part of my life.
 I’ve played since I was 6 years old!